Understanding climate variables and scenarios used in the projections

 The average daily incoming solar radiation per year or season.

 Translating climate model data into finer resolution simulations.
 The 2024 Aotearoa New Zealand national climate projections have been downscaled to a 5 km scale for all of Aotearoa New Zealand.
+The data is the average of the values produced by each of the six climate models used by NIWA for the downscaling process (ensemble data showing the multi-model mean).

 See Updated national climate projections for Aotearoa New Zealand [NIWA]